Submission Guidelines for The Mercury

 - 900ppi-1200dpi for monochrome (1-bit) images

-If your submission doesn't fit into one of the above categories, contact the editors for assistance.
+If your submission doesn't fit into one of the above categories, contact The Mercury editors for assistance.
 For example, The Mercury is happy to include graphic novels, stage plays or translation work.
-The editors, Celina Harris and Sydney Braat, can be contacted at email@example.com and firstname.lastname@example.org.

-The author agrees not to publish the work in print form prior to publication of the work by the publisher.
+- The author agrees not to publish the submitted work in print or digital form prior to publication by The Mercury.

 General Terms and Conditions of Use